-First, take any worry situation in your life today and ask, “What is the worst possible thing that could happen?”
+- Take any worry situation in your life today and ask, “What is the worst possible thing that could happen?”
 Then go to work to make sure it doesn’t occur.

-Second, look into the future in your life and determine the worst things that could happen.
+- Look into the future in your life and determine the worst things that could happen.
 Engage in “crisis anticipation” regularly and continually be taking steps to guard against them.

-Third, work from clear, written goals and detailed plans.
+- Work from clear, written goals and detailed plans.
 Review them regularly.
 Consider alternatives and always look for ways to increase the likelihood of your success.